anchovycation/metronom/index.md

 //     tags:['teacher', 'highschool', 'music']
 // }
 ```
+> Other commands will be added as soon as possible.
+For detailed information, you can visit our GitHub address.
 ### Support or Contact
-Having trouble with **metronom**?
+Having trouble with **[metronom]()**?
 Check out our [GitHub issues](https://github.com/anchovycation/metronom/issues) or contact support and we’ll help you sort it out.